-Evidence based programs for balance retraining
+Evidence-based programs for balance retraining

-Unfortunately people rarely volunteer for balance retraining and falls prevention when they first notice that they are becoming less steady on their feet.
+Unfortunately, people rarely volunteer for balance retraining and falls prevention when they first notice that they are becoming less steady on their feet.
 Rehabilitation physiotherapists often first meet a client when their balance has deteriorated significantly, and they have been experiencing frequent falls for some time.
-Usually this is when a family member, doctor or physiotherapist impress upon the client the need to address their issues to prevent a catastrophic fall.
+Usually, this is when a family member, doctor or physiotherapist impress upon the client the need to address their issues to prevent a catastrophic fall.

-Some hospitals offer time limited outpatient falls prevention classes to clients who are identified as being at high risk of falls.
+Some hospitals offer time-limited outpatient falls prevention classes to clients who are identified as being at high risk of falls.
 However, research has shown that falls prevention programs that have broader inclusion criteria achieve greater relative reductions in falls rates.
 This provides support for a population-based approach to falls prevention with appropriate exercise programs. [i]

-A 2008 meta-analysis by Sherrington et al.[ii] found that the falls rate was more effectively reduced when a balance strategy training program (targeting the multiple aspects of balance) was used during exercise interventions.
+A 2008 meta-analysis by Sherrington et al.[ii] found that the falls rate was more effectively reduced when a balanced strategy training program (targeting the multiple aspects of balance) was used during exercise interventions.
 The meta-analysis showed that effectiveness of exercise programs was related to exercise dose: duration of session, frequency of activity and program length.

 The Sherrington et.al. meta-analysis found that group therapy programs that included a higher challenge to balance and a higher dose of exercise, but did not include a walking program, had the greatest effect on falls.
 These programs reduced fall rates by 42%.